FASD Center for Innovation Pilot Grant Program

 christie_petrenko@urmc.rochester.edu

-The format of the summer bootcamp will include a mix of didactic and small breakout group sessions with the FASD Center for Innovation leadership team.
-Content coverage and composition of breakout groups will be tailored based on responses to the Interest Survey.
-We encourage you to complete this survey by July 1st to aid our planning.
+The agenda of the 3-hour FASD bootcamp will include: didactic presentation, self-advocate panel, and Q/A with the FASD Center for Innovation leadership team.
+Content coverage will be tailored based on responses to the Interest Survey.
+We encourage you to complete this survey by September 1st to aid our planning.

-The 2025 FASD Summer Bootcamp will be held on Tuesday July 29th from 9am to 4pm.
+The 2025 FASD Bootcamp will be held on Tuesday, September 9th (time to be confirmed after assessing attendee availability).
 Additional details on location and parking will be provided as the date approaches.
 Please complete the Interest Survey to receive further details.

 Apply